-One of the largest breastfeeding support programs implemented in the broader healthcare setting is the Baby-Friendly Hospital Initiative (BFHI).
-The BFHI was launched by the World Health Organization and United Nations Children's Fund (WHO/UNICEF) in 1991 as a global program to encourage the broad implementation of the Ten Steps to Successful Breastfeeding (Ten Steps) and the International Code of Marketing Breast-milk substitutes.53 Broadly, the BFHI program supports hospitals in providing mothers the information, confidence, and skills necessary to successfully initiate and continue breastfeeding their infants and designates special recognition to hospitals that are part of the program.
+One of the largest breastfeeding support programs implemented in the broader healthcare setting is the BFHI.
+The BFHI was launched by the WHO/UNICEF in 1991 as a global program to encourage the broad implementation of the Ten Steps to Successful Breastfeeding (Ten Steps) and the International Code of Marketing Breast-milk substitutes.60 Broadly, the BFHI program supports hospitals in providing mothers the information, confidence, and skills necessary to successfully initiate and continue breastfeeding their infants and designates special recognition to hospitals that are part of the program.
 In cases where it is medically necessary to offer commercial formula or the mother has made an informed decision to not breastfeed or provide breast milk, BFHI facilities provide mothers with information on the safe preparation and feeding of formula.
-However the BFHI program never explicitly promotes formula feeding or non-breast milk options as an alternative to breastfeeding.53 Hospitals in compliance with BFHI policies can earn the Baby-Friendly[®] designation, which carries a 5-year term before a renewal process must be initiated.239 The Ten Steps are the framework underlying the BFHI program and are the practices which hospitals must follow to receive Baby-Friendly[®] status; they were developed by an international team of breastfeeding and infant care experts, are guided by evidence-based practices, and were most recently updated in 2018.54 The Ten Steps are outlined in Table 3.
+However, the BFHI program never explicitly promotes formula feeding or non-breast milk options as an alternative to breastfeeding.60 Hospitals in compliance with BFHI policies can earn the Baby-Friendly[®] designation, which carries a 5-year term before a renewal process must be initiated.247 The Ten Steps are the framework underlying the BFHI program and are the practices which hospitals must follow to receive Baby-Friendly[®] status; they were developed by an international team of breastfeeding and infant care experts, are guided by evidence-based practices, and were most recently updated in 2018.61 The Ten Steps are outlined in Table 3.

-The Ten Steps are endorsed and promoted by major maternal and child health organizations in the United States, including the AAFP, the ACOG, the CDC, WIC, and the U.S. Surgeon General.
-As of May 2023, there are currently 603 healthcare facilities in the United States with BFHI Baby-Friendly[®] designation, and nearly 27 percent of annual births occur in these facilities.240 BFHI designation has increased from five percent of all eligible healthcare facilities in the United States in 2008 to currently >25 percent as of 2022.
-During this period, as the percentage of BFHI facilities increased, so has the percentage of babies ever breastfed (74% to 82%).53 Despite the observed increase in breastfeeding rates corresponding to an increase in number of BFHI healthcare centers, there is mixed evidence on whether the BFHI program is associated with better breastfeeding outcomes and how long those outcomes can be sustained, especially in highly developed countries that have additional avenues of breastfeeding support such as the United States.
+The Ten Steps are endorsed and promoted by major maternal and child health organizations in the United States, including the AAFP, the ACOG, the Centers for Disease Control and Prevention (CDC), WIC, and the U.S. Surgeon General.
+As of May 2023, there are currently 603 healthcare facilities in the United States with BFHI Baby-Friendly[®] designation, and nearly 27 percent of annual births occur in these facilities.248 BFHI designation has increased from 5 percent of all eligible healthcare facilities in the United States in 2008 to currently more than 25 percent as of 2022.
+During this period, as the percentage of BFHI facilities increased, so has the percentage of babies ever breastfed (74% to 82%).60 Despite the observed increase in breastfeeding rates corresponding to an increase in number of BFHI healthcare centers, there is mixed evidence on whether the BFHI program is associated with better breastfeeding outcomes and how long those outcomes can be sustained, especially in highly developed countries that have additional avenues of breastfeeding support such as the United States.